LPRD/TelemetryController/README.md

 * Multiple plots on the same graph?

 ## Known issues
-* Partial crash when USB disconnected
-* No automatic restart after port change, need to start/stop/reset
+* No automatic restart after port change, need to start/stop/reset (check if resolved?)